 "Your president signed it into law this morning.
-What the hell is he thinking?
+What the deuce is he thinking?
 He can't just shut down the country like that," said Victoria's mother.

 "The power of the President is a little different over here," said Victoria.
-"I'll do some research on it."
+"I'll look into it and check it out."

 After finishing the conversation with her mother, Victoria opened up her laptop and googled "DeLorea lockdown".
 Several results appeared on her screen.
 She clicked on the first result, titled, "DeLorea President Signs Stay-at-Home Order".